 Nitric Oxide Scavenging Activity:

-The reaction mixture contained 2ml of sodium nitroprusside (10mm) in 0.5ml phosphate buffer (0.5m; pH 7.4).
+The reaction mixture contained 2ml of sodium nitroprusside (10mm) in 0.5ml phosphate buffer (0.5M; pH 7.4).
 Various concentrations (12.5,25,50,100,200,400,600,800,1000 µg/ml) of HB cleanser bitters® (0.5ml) was added in a final volume of 3ml.
 After incubation for 60minutes at 37oC, Griess reagent [α-napthyl-ethylenediamine (0.1%) and sulphanilic acid (1%) in H3PO4 (5%)] was added.
 The pink chromophore generated during diazotization of nitrite ions with sulphanilamide and subsequent coupling with a-napthylenediamine was measured spectrophotometrically at 540nm.
 Ascorbic acid was used as a positive control.
 The scavenging ability (%) of the nitric oxide was calculated using the formula:

 Scavenging effects (%) = 100 x (A0- AS) / A0

-Where A0 is the absorbance of the blank and Asabsorbance of the sample 8.
+Where A0 is the absorbance of the blank and As isthe absorbance of the sample 8.

 Lipid Peroxidation Assay